 Roy Howat is internationally renowned as a pianist and scholar whose concerts, broadcasts, lectures and masterclasses regularly take him worldwide

-Over several decades Roy has played, broadcast and recorded worldwide with an array of distinguished chamber groups, singers and instrumentalists (including the Academy’s Neil Heyde, Peter Sheppard-Skærved and Jonathan Freeman-Attwood).
-In the 1980s he toured Australasia performing Bartók’s Sonata for 2 pianos and percussion with Erzsébet Tusa, the former duo partner of Ditta Pasztóry-Bartók.
-More recently, his performances with the Panocha Quartet – featuring his dramatically revised 2006 Hamelle-Leduc edition of Fauré’s First Piano Quintet – have brought the house down in countries including Japan, the Czech Republic and London’s Wigmore Hall.
-In 2001 he toured in Egypt as both pianist and violist with the Sarastro Ensemble.
+In the 1980s Roy toured Australasia performing Bartók’s Sonata for 2 pianos and percussion with Erzsébet Tusa, the former duo partner of Ditta Pasztóry-Bartók.
+His performances with the Panocha Quartet of Prague, featuring his dramatically revised 2006 Hamelle-Leduc edition of Fauré’s First Piano Quintet, have brought the house down in venues worldwide including the Wigmore Hall.